-With our unique market position and competent management team, we are confident that our Group will be able to overcome the difficult situation by focusing and committing to execute the business strategy as planned.
+Therefore, with our unique market position and competent management team, we are confident that the Group will be able to benefit from the growing demand of digital transformation by focusing and committing to execute the business strategy as planned.
 We will continue the business development for the enhancement of shareholder value.